kyma-project/api-gateway/README.md

 This procedure is the fastest way to run the Controller, useful for development purposes

-- start Minikube or ensure the access to a Kubernetes cluster is configured in `~/.kube/config`
+- use k3d or ensure the access to a Kubernetes cluster is configured in `~/.kube/config`
 - `make install` to install necessary Custom Resource Definitions
 - export `OATHKEEPER_SVC_ADDRESS`, `OATHKEEPER_SVC_PORT` and `DOMAIN_ALLOWLIST` variables
 - `go run main.go --oathkeeper-svc-address="$OATHKEEPER_SVC_ADDRESS" --oathkeeper-svc-port=$OATHKEEPER_SVC_PORT --domain-allowlist=$DOMAIN_ALLOWLIST`

 ### Deploy a custom Controller build to the local Minikube cluster

-This procedure is useful to test your own Controller build end-to-end in a local Minikube cluster.
+This procedure is useful to test your own Controller build end-to-end in a local k3d cluster.

-- start Minikube
+- provision k3d cluster
 - `make build` to build the binary and run tests
-- `eval $(minikube docker-env)`
-- `make build-image` to put the docker image inside running Minikube
+- `make docker-build` to build the docker image of the operator
 - `make install` to install necessary Custom Resource Definitions
 - export `OATHKEEPER_SVC_ADDRESS`, `OATHKEEPER_SVC_PORT` and `DOMAIN_ALLOWLIST` variables
 - `make deploy-dev` to deploy controller